Gumiho-k/webstore/README.md

-# This is an online store showcase website built using Flask.
+# This is an online store showcase website built with Flask.

 ## Function
 - Products